 Process discovery is performed as follows:

-- Check for availability of data points
+- Check for availability of data points.

-- Extract data.
+- Extract and transform data.

 - Import data into the process mining system.